What is rubella?

 When and for how long is a person able to spread the disease?

-Persons with rubella are most infectious when the rash is erupting, but they can shed virus from seven days before to seven days after rash onset.
-Rubella may be transmitted by persons with mild or no symptoms (up to 50% of all rubella virus infections).
-Infants with Congenital Rubella Syndrome (CRS) shed large quantities of virus from body secretions for up to one year and can therefore transmit rubella to persons caring for them who are susceptible to the disease.
+A person with rubella may spread the disease to others up to 1 week before the rash appears and can remain contagious up to 7 days after.
+Rubella may also be transmitted by people with mild or no symptoms.
+Infants with Congenital Rubella Syndrome (CRS) can spread rubella for up to one year and can transmit rubella to people caring for them who are susceptible to the disease.

 What is the treatment for rubella?